thephpleague/period/docs/4.0/chart/index.md

 title: Charting Periods and Sequences instances
 ---

-# Visualizing Period and Sequence instances
+# Charting Period and Sequence instances

-To visualize multiple `Period` or `Sequence` instances you can use the provided charting feature.
+To improve visualizing multiple `Period` or `Sequence` instances you can use the provided charting feature.

 <p class="message-info">The feature is introduced in <code>version 4.10</code>.</p>